noobshubham/Sem-II-Lab-Programs/DBMS Laboratory/DBMS-Lab.md

 # Tourism
 Design an ER-diagram for the following scenario, Convert the same into a relational model, normalize Relations into a suitable Normal form and then solve the following queries.
-A country can have many Tourist places .
-Each Tourist place is identified by using tourist_place_id, having a name, belongs to a state, Number of kilometers away from the 02.03.2021 updated 52/ 104 capital city of that state,history.
+- A country can have many Tourist places.
+- Each Tourist place is identified by using tourist_place_id, having a name, belongs to a state, Number of kilometers away from the 02.03.2021 updated 52/ 104 capital city of that state, history.
 There are many Tourists visits tourist places every year.
-Each tourist is identified uniquely by using Tourist_id, having a Name, age, Country and multiple emailids.
-A tourist visits many Tourist places, it is also required to record the visted_date in the database.
+- Each tourist is identified uniquely by using Tourist_id, having a Name, age, Country and multiple emailids.
+- A tourist visits many Tourist places, it is also required to record the visted_date in the database.
 A tourist can visit a Tourist place many times at different dates.
 A Tourist place can be visited by many tourists either in the same date or at different dates.

 <details>